Volunteer Speedway Hall Of Fame

 2005 – John A. Utsman

 The Pioneer Award, recognizing individuals that have shown a “pioneering passion” as competitors or through behind the scenes activities at the track, thus making their contribution a precious part of Volunteer Speedway history … was presented by Primetime Designs’ Dean Jones to legendary racer John A. Utsman of Bluff City.

-John A. is just one of many Utsman family members that have raced in East Tennessee over the years, which include “Pappy” John, Dub, Gerald, Sherman, Layman, Cecil, Junior, Larry, Ricky, (Ricky’s son-Brandon), and Layman’s grandsons (Heath and Cody).
+John A. is just one of many Utsman family members that have raced in East Tennessee over the years, which include “Pappy” John, W. A. “Dub,” Sherman, Layman, Gerald, Cecil, Larry, Cecil Jr. “Junior,” Ricky and his son-Brandon, Layman’s grandsons Heath and Cody Gunning. plus Layman’s step-son Rod Collins.
 John A. captured the Volunteer Speedway Super Late Model championship in 1993, while also doubling up that same season to win the Kingsport Speedway title.
 All totaled, during his dual-championship winning campaign in ’93 he visited victory lane on 18 occasions.